clij/clij-docs/README.md

 # ClearCLIJ - OpenCL based GPU image processing from ImageJ macro

-Image processing in modern GPUs allows for accelerating processing speeds massively.
+Image processing on modern graphics processing unit (GPUs) allows for accelerating processing speeds massively.
-This page introduces how to do image processing in the graphics processing unit (GPU) using [OpenCL](https://www.khronos.org/opencl/) from ImageJ macro inside [Fiji](http://fiji.sc) using the [ClearCLIJ](https://github.com/haesleinhuepf/clearclij/) library.
+This page introduces how to do image processing on a GPU using [OpenCL](https://www.khronos.org/opencl/) from an ImageJ macro inside [Fiji](http://fiji.sc) using the [ClearCLIJ](https://github.com/haesleinhuepf/clearclij/) library.
 It is not necessary to learn OpenCL itself.
-Preprogrammed routines are supposed to do GPU image processing for you with given ImageJ macro programming experience.
+Preprogrammed routines are meant to perform GPU image processing for you with a given ImageJ macro programming experience.
-The list of preprogrammed routines might be extended depending on the communities needs.
+The list of preprogrammed routines might be extended depending on the communitie's needs.

-This is how your code might look like if you do GPU based image processing in ImageJ macro:
+This is how your code might look like if you do GPU based image processing in an ImageJ macro:

 ![Image](images/example.png)

 ## Before we start
 The presented software is in early developmental stage.
-Yet it is unclear where this project is heading towards.
+Thus it is unclear where this project is heading towards.
 In order to know what might be necessary to develop ClearCLIJ up to a degree where people can _just_ use it, I need your help:

 * **Tell me about your application** It is very important for me to know who would use ClearCLIJ and for what.